Samsung Galaxy Buds Pro(opens in new tab)

 Samsung did manage to improve the audio quality for the Galaxy Buds Pro compared to its previous earbuds thanks to the improved dual drivers.
 Unfortunately, it still stubbornly refuses to offer a manual EQ to adjust the sound.
 The Galaxy Wearable app offers six presets, and they're alright, but more personal tinkering is worth adding.
 Apple doesn't offer a manual EQ, either, but does have something called Adaptive EQ, which analyzes background noise and automatically adjusts sound accordingly.
 It's a neat idea, but could be too sensitive if it interprets chewing gum or running steps as sounds that need to be constantly dealt with.

 They also each have ambient modes to let background noise to seep in and help you hear everything without taking the earbuds off.
 However, Samsung did something different by pairing the feature with ANC to create a dynamic effect whereby the ambient mode kicks in once you start talking.
 It's called Voice detect, and it works no matter what audio you're listening to from your paired device.
 Apple calls it Transparency mode, but it doesn't work dynamically in the same way.
 Once you turn it on, it stays there, and there aren't multiple levels of filtering like with the Galaxy Buds Pro.

-The system does haave its quirks.
-Samsung doesn't let you reduce the 10-second buffer the microphones use to raise the volume back to where it was for the music or audio you were listening to.
-Once you stop talking, the Buds Pro wait 10 seconds before doing that.
+The system does have its quirks.
+Samsung gives you a buffer range of between 5-15 seconds for the microphones to raise the volume back to where it was for the music or audio you were listening to.
+Go into the app and set it for the time you want once you stop talking.

 Samsung Galaxy Buds Pro vs. AirPods Pro: Sound quality and call quality